Penalty Relief Available for New Negative Capital Reporting

 Board members also should beware of overspending in one program that is funded by another.
 Also, watch for dipping into the organization’s “rainy day” fund, raiding an endowment or engaging in unplanned borrowing.
 Such moves might mark the beginning of a financially unsustainable cycle.

-Financial statements not prepared in accordance with GAAP, or another comprehensive basis of accounting, also can be unreliable and are difficult to compare to others in the industry.
-For larger non-profits, the board or audit committee should also insist on annual audits and expect to select the audit firm.
+Financial statements not prepared in accordance with GAAP, or another comprehensive basis of accounting, can also be unreliable and are difficult to compare to others in the industry.
+For larger non-profits, the board or audit committee should insist on annual audits and expect to select the audit firm.
 Members of the responsible group should communicate directly with auditors before and during the process.
 And all board members should have the opportunity to review and question the audit report.

 The board generally should receive the non-profit’s financial statements within 30 days of the close of a period.
 Late or inconsistent financials could signal understaffing, poor internal controls, an indifference to proper accounting practices or efforts to conceal.